-- 12 additional units from the courses listed below Independent study projects must be approved by the advisory committee.
-Possible contexts for projects include a Mielke, Kasel, or Hughes internship (page 65 of the Course Catalog), a tutorial, an independent study course, or a health care-related project in conjunction with an off-campus program.
+- Two additional 6-unit courses from the list below, or other relevant courses with approval of the program chair.
+Independent study projects must be approved by the advisory committee.
+Possible contexts for projects include a Mielke, Kasel, or Hughes internship, a tutorial, an independent study course, or a health care-related project in conjunction with an off-campus program.

 Courses that fulfill requirement number two

 - ANTH 340: Human Biology, Evolution, and Health